 What It Means for Customer Service

-Chatbots offer the next logical step in innovation for customer service, especially if your end goal is to improve the customer experience.
+Live chat software and Chatbots offer the next logical step in innovation for customer service, especially if your end goal is to improve the customer experience.
 By allowing customers to directly interact with a chatbots, they can receive more direct responses to simpler questions, and offer a personalized feel.
 As A.I. development continues, we’ll see our chatbots assistants grow even more intelligent and powerful, and able to take on even more complex cases.

 However, in their current state, Chatbots are far from replacing agents and removing the human contact customer support still very much so needs.
 Customers do still seek that human approach, and the speed of resolution that can accompany a human approach.
 Chatbots also do have their limitations: